HVAC Technician Job Description: Everything You Need For Hiring [+ Free Template]

 Position Summary:

-The technician will work among a team of eight other installers and repair techs to maintain positive customer relationships and sell HVAC service contracts to new customers.
+The technician will work among a team of eight other install and repair techs to sell HVAC service contracts to new, one-time customers and maintain relationships with existing service and maintenance customers.

 Responsibilities:

-- Install heating, air conditioning, and ventilation systems in residential properties
+- Install heating, air conditioning, and ventilation systems and equipment based on building blueprints and specifications

 - Diagnose and troubleshoot mechanical and electrical problems in HVAC systems

-- Repair all HVAC equipment following manufacturer recommendations
+- Repair damaged or faulty HVAC equipment and replace parts as necessary following manufacturer recommendations

-- Organize and track inventory to limit supply losses to the company
+- Organize and track inventory and HVAC tools to limit supply losses to the company

 Qualifications:

-- Ability to read and understand blueprints, schematics, and diagrams
+- Ability to interpret blueprints, schematics, and work plans

 - Ability to lift and carry up to 50 pounds